Lead (P

 smelter icon

-Air quality in the Trail area is consistently monitored, and Teck works closely with ENV to adjust operations and take corrective actions.
-Regular monitoring helps identify significant emissions sources, track the effectiveness of emissions and dust control efforts, and track progress on air quality goals.
+Monitoring air quality is important to understand if we are on track for reducing Pb in airborne dust.
+Air quality in the Trail area is consistently monitored, and Teck works closely with ENV to adjust operations and take corrective actions when needed.
+Regular monitoring helps identify emissions sources, track the effectiveness of emissions and dust control efforts, and track progress on improving air quality.
 Teck conducts the following monitoring in the community:

-• Every hour, analyzers measure metals concentrations at Butler Park and Duncan Flats and transmit readings directly to Trail Operations.
+• Every hour, analyzers measure Pb concentrations at Butler Park and Duncan Flats and transmit readings directly to Trail Operations.
 Trail Operations immediately responds to any unexpected increase.

 This information is collected and analyzed by Teck’s environment staff and reported to the Ministry of Environment and Climate Change Strategy as well as the Trail Area Health & Environment Committee (THEC).
 THEC meetings are open to the public, occur five times per year, and include an air quality report with the most current data available.